mskyaxl/wsl-terminal/README.md

 If you are using Total Commander, read [Use wsl-terminal with Total Commander](https://github.com/goreliu/wsl-terminal/wiki/Use-wsl-terminal-with-Total-Commander).

-`run-wsl-file.exe` can run any .sh(and any others like .py/.pl/.php) script files in wsl-terminal, support `Open With` context menu in explorer.exe.
+`run-wsl-file.exe` can run any .sh (and any others like .py/.pl/.php) script files in wsl-terminal, support `Open With` context menu in explorer.exe.

 `vim.exe` can open any text file in vim(in wsl-terminal), support `Open With` context menu in explorer.exe.

 ## Run Windows programs in WSL

 Run `outbash-daemon.js` to start a outbash.exe daemon, read [security warning](https://github.com/xilun/cbwin#security-warning) before running it.
-(If no need of `outbash.exe`, run a sleep(or a cat) in background to avoid all WSL processes (include tmux) being killed, more details in `outbash-daemon.js`.)
+(If no need of `outbash.exe`, run a sleep (or a cat) in background to avoid all WSL processes (include tmux) being killed, more details in `outbash-daemon.js`.)

-`bin/{wrun/wstart/wcmd}` are used to run Windows programs (if outbash-deamon.js has been started).
-Open open-wsl.exe, run this command to install `wrun/wstart/wcmd`:
+`bin/{wrun/wstart/wcmd}` are used to run Windows programs (if `outbash-deamon.js` has been started).
+Start `open-wsl.exe`, run this command to install `wrun/wstart/wcmd`:

 ```
 cd bin && ./install_cbwin.sh